bytebase/bytebase.com/content/docs/change-database/state-based-migration.md

 <HintBlock type="warning">

-This feature is in beta and only available for projects that have enabled [GitOps workflow](/docs/vcs-integration/enable-gitops-workflow).
+This feature is in beta.
+It only supports MySQL.
+We plan to support PostgreSQL next.

 </HintBlock>